lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 Type Conversion And Output Flavour
 ----------------------------------

+Methods that convert a matrix into other types or allow different views on the overall content.

 ### Bool

 Conversion into Bool context.
 Returns False if matrix is zero (all cells equal zero as in is-zero), otherwise True.